 Restoration: The construction work area will be restored with sod, concrete and/or asphalt where required.
 Interlocking bricks, flagstone on a granular base, or other similar features that are removed from public and private property during construction will be replaced.
-Lawn seeding and/or laying of sod will be done as needed during ideal growing seasons only - April to June and September to October.
+Lawn seeding and/or laying of sod will be done as needed during ideal growing seasons only - in the spring (April to June) and fall (September to October).